 Unit 10: Gene Expression

-In this unit, you will learn about the universal genetic codes deoxyribonucleic acid and ribonucleic acid, which are better known as DNA and RNA.
-DNA and RNA are universal because one or both are found in every known organism!
-As you learned in Unit 7, the DNA and RNA in every organism are made up of the same few "ingredients".
-However, the slight differences are what account for the differences between species (what makes a dog different from a toadstool) and the differences within species (what makes you different from your neighbor).
+In this unit, we learn about the universal genetic codes deoxyribonucleic acid (DNA) and ribonucleic acid (RNA).
+We call DNA and RNA universal because we find them in every known organism.
+As we learned in Unit 7, the DNA and RNA in every organism are made up of the same few ingredients.
+However, extremely slight differences often account for the differences between species.
+What makes a dog different from a toadstool?
+What accounts for the differences within species?
+What makes you different from your neighbor?
 This unit will give you a greater understanding of the genetic code and its impact on your life.

 Completing this unit should take you approximately 5 hours.